Edge Computing: What It is and How It's a Game-Changer

 "Vulnerabilities in Internet of Things (IoT) devices will create mass confusion, leading to new security regulations.
 In 2018, we'll see cyber criminals take this to the next level by hacking the IoT to create real-world mayhem.
 The interconnectedness of IoT devices make them prime targets for advanced hacks and ransomware.
 Imagine what people would pay if their smart thermostat or their connected vehicle were taken over?" asked Experian in its 2018 Data Breach Industry Forecast.

-Proponents of edge computing claim that computing at the edge is safer because data is not traveling over a network; however opponents claim just the opposite is true — that less data in data centers and in the cloud make enterprise data and systems more vulnerable.
+Proponents of edge computing claim that computing at the edge is safer because data is not traveling over a network; however, opponents claim that edge computing is less secure because the IoT devices are more susceptible to begin with.
 Vendors that provide products and services at the edge say they are tackling the problem.

 Microsoft for example, claims that edge computing solves a security problem.
 "Edge computing helps to address the security and compliance requirements that have prevented some industries from using the cloud.
 With edge computing, companies can filter out sensitive personally identifiable information and process it locally, sending the non-sensitive information to the cloud for further processing."